AMReX-Astro/Castro/docs_new/source/CastroRadiation.rst

 contribution.
 However, for radiation hydrodynamics calculations, the radition contribution should be taken out of EOS because radiation has been treated in other places.
-To use Helmholtz EOS, we will use the version in , as with the pure hydrodynamics code, but this will interpret the preprocessor variable and disable the radiation portion of the EOS [1]_ If you have your own EOS, you can put it in .
+To use Helmholtz EOS, we will use the version in Microphysics, as with the pure hydrodynamics code, but this will interpret the preprocessor variable and disable the radiation portion of the EOS [1]_ If you have your own EOS, you can put it in Microphysics.

 EOS Parameters
 ~~~~~~~~~~~~~~